 2. Check that you are eligible

 You will usually be eligible to take the HiSET™ test if you are 18 years of age or older and have not graduated from a US high school.
 In some cases, you may be able to take the test if you are 16 or 17.
 Some states ask that you attend test preparation classes.
-Other states only allow residents to take the test.
+Other states only allow residents to take the test, but you do not have to be a US citizen.
 You can find the HiSET™ test requirements in your state.

 3. Learn about the HiSET test

 Find out what to expect when you take the test – what knowledge you need and the kind of questions you will be asked.
 You need to know what’s on the HiSET™ test.